 - Reliable sourcing

 Certain modes of transportation and usage are more than decades away to adopt sustainable, economical, and readily available energy sources.
 Shipping and air-based modes will require a very robust technology and fuel source for it to operate safely and efficiently.

 There is one sector for any country or government around the world that will require even more time and that’s National Security.
 Does anyone believe a country will move to EV tanks or land-based automobiles to move supplies or personnel when currently, a small EV takes an hour to charge for 30-45 miles usage?

-A much bigger question is what will happen to oil prices when developed countries or early adopter nations no longer require the same masses of oil and underdeveloped nations, or late adopters do?
+A much bigger question is what is the future of oil prices when developed countries or early adopter nations no longer require the same masses of oil and underdeveloped nations, or late adopters do?
 Will the laggards pay huge premiums?